ccnycs/csc212-HW1/README.md

 Coding Problem
 ==============

-Write a program that asks the user for their name and then prints our a welcome message.
+Write a program that asks the user for their name and then prints out a welcome message.

 1. When the program begins, prompt the user for their name.
 Use the following wording (verbatim):